bitloops/bitloops-language/documentation/docs/introduction/Bitloops_at_a_glance.md

 ---
 sidebar_position: 2
 sidebar_label: Bitloops @ a Glance!
-title: Bitloops Summary - Concise explanation of what is Bitloops
+title: What is Bitloops?
+A modern development platform
 description: Want to learn more about Bitloops?
 This article provides a concise description of what Bitloops is, our vision and how it can help you build better software, faster!
 keywords: [bitloops, bitloops tutorial, software engingeering, software architecture, clean code, learning programming, learning coding, software development, better programming]
 ---